willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 Godot Engine uses an Object-Oriented design.
 This means it is made up of abstract templates that allow you to build concrete things.
-The abstract template is called a *class*.
+Godot calls an abstract template a *class*.
 The things you actually interact with are *instances* of a class.

 Users can create content with Godot's large library of built-in classes, but